Rainson12/FactorioSaveGameEnableAchievements/README.md

 - 🔍 Locates and modifies the necessary data to re-enable achievements.
 - 🗂️ Creates a backup of the original save file.
 - 📦 Recompresses and restores the save file.
+- 🔄 Automated GitHub Releases with changelogs generated from commits and PRs.

 ## 📋 Requirements